UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 While there is a clear difference in terms of the quality of research design from the first paper to the second, being able to conduct both studies would allow first to quantify and confirm (_what_, _how much_) while the second study would explain _why_ a phenomenon exists.

 To elaborate, the first study is entirely observational, offering a clear picture of the state of online marketplaces - how the world is - and the differential rental rates charged by hosts of different races.
-The concusion from this study is that yes, a meaningful and statistically significant difference exists on the basis of host race.
+The conclusion from this study is that yes, a meaningful and statistically significant difference exists on the basis of host race.
 An experiment then allows us to explore that difference further and uncover the causal mechanism at play.
 The experiment has a particular advantage in that it allows the researcher to "control" variables such as location, or guest gender.
 However, it is financially impractical, conceptually challenging, and risky to conduct experiments without some previous knowledge to focus these efforts.

 For example, consider if the researchers had conducted the experiment first.
 They would have had to make a number of assumptions about the effect of variables such as gender, race, and location.
 Even using prior research, these assumptions could introduce systematic error into the study.
 However, because they conducted an observational study, they had solid foundations upon which to make decisions regarding experimental design.